-What are children doing now?
+Later in Reception, and beginning of Year One What are children doing now?

-1. Becoming faster at sounding out and blending.

-- 2. Beginning to try blending small words in their heads. - 3.
+- 1. Becoming faster at sounding out and blending. - 2.
+Having a go at blending some very small words in their heads - 3.
 Learning a few whole words.